 Compared to businesses that did not adopt many sustainability policies, the more sustainable ones significantly outperformed over the following 18 years from both a stock market and accounting perspective.

-With all the discussion regarding climate change, resources availability and allocation, and environmental impact, it’s no surprise that states and international organizations are enacting regulations to protect the environment and human rights.
+With all the discussion regarding climate change, resources availability and allocation, and environmental impact, it’s no surprise that states and international organisations are enacting regulations to protect the environment and human rights.

 Integrating sustainability will ease companies’ business strategies to meet changing regulations promptly.

-Investors are increasingly scrutinizing corporate sustainability efforts, both in terms of overall practices and shareholder disclosure.
+Investors are increasingly scrutinising corporate sustainability efforts, both in terms of overall practices and shareholder disclosure.

 According to the US SIF Foundation’s 2020 Report on US Sustainable and Impact Investing Trends, as of year-end 2019, one out of every three dollars under professional management in the U.S. was invested based on what’s known as sustainable, responsible and impact (SRI) strategies.
 A 42% increase from the amount identified two years prior.